MagickLizard/building-node-apis-that-scale-101/README.md

     module.exports =(new animal());

   ``
-Having a clean database/s with non-redundant fields and tables, having normalized database/s (otherwise different things can be calling different items and the data can be unclear where it is coming from and appear in different columns).
+Having a clean database/s and everything being normalized (otherwise different things can be calling different items and the data can be unclear where it is coming from).

 When building api's make sure there is a source of truth for not just one item but for multiple items.
+Have meaningful tests, make sure your tests actually explain what they are doing.

 Building in micro services: has a lot of advantages to fixing problems like these.

 # What is a Microservice
 A microservice is a single self-contained unit which, together with many others, makes up a large application.
 By splitting your app into small units every part of it is independently deployable and scalable, can be written by different teams and in different programming languages and can be tested individually. — Max Stoiber

-Include making sure your code is scalable.
+# Advantages

+Everything is decoupled, making everything easier to find.

+Microservices are deployable independently.

+Easier to do weekly builds if not daily.

+Deployments is less of a big deal because the microservice is in isolation meaning low chances of surfacing bugs.

+Logs can be set to relate to each microservice making debugging a lot easier.

+Microservices are easy to re-use than expanding larger codebases.

+Allows more flexibility in changing technologies.

+Databases/tables can be split up based upon microservice, making api and database correspond smoothly.

+Performance can be improved.

+Less space necessary as each microservice is packaged up.

+Its easy to have completely different technolodgy stacks in microservice's which could lead to massive performance improvements.

+Easy to document in README's what each microservice does.

+# Example

-An example of this could be: cat (mysql actions + resulting in json) could be split into npm package so when you need to make changes it, it's in isolation and you are not having to change cat related items in multiple locations.
+An example of this could be: cat (mysql actions + resulting in json) could be split into npm package so when you need to make changes to it, it's in isolation and you are not having to change cat related items in multiple locations.

-This also makes testings and debugging easier etc.

-# API
-When building api's make sure there is a source of truth for not just one item but for multiple items.

-  # Problem

-If cat became a really big part of our codebase and dog was hardly used.
-It might be time to split cat and dog up.
-Building in micro services has a lot of advantages to fixing problems like these.

 This could be done in a number of ways but for this tutorial we are doing it in a npm package. (these can be public / private).